Machine learning (ML) algorithms can reverse the erosion process to predict what historical fragments looked like.

 The purpose of machine learning in education is to impart better content to individuals, answer queries and questions and that’s just the beginning.
 The use of machine learning brings a few challenges as well but it’s something that can be eliminated with each progressing model.

 Machine learning and artificial intelligence have brought about a tidal change in education.
 The panhdemic that hit the world back in 2020 proved instrumental in encouraging the adoption of AI and ML technologies in education to a great extent.
-The global AI usage in education is expected to make a tsunami-ish jump of 45%, with an estimated $5.80 billion by 2022.
+AI teaching has recently entered K-12 in the United States.

 Another report suggests that the revenue generated by AI in education is expected to reach $25.7 billion by 2030.
 Let's look at some of the fundamental changes and impacts that ML and AI have brought about and how they can help humans gain knowledge.